vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 311 commits since the previous release, including 122 fixes.
+More than 313 commits since the previous release, including 123 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Fri Sep 19 02:40:04 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Sat Sep 20 02:31:44 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER